Amazing Fantasy: Publication history

-In 2008, an anonymous donor bequeathed the Library of Congress the original 24 pages of Ditko art for Amazing Fantasy #15, including Spider-Man's debut and the stories "The Bell-Ringer", "Man in the Mummy Case", and "There Are Martians Among Us".
+In 2008, an anonymous donor gave the original 24 pages of Ditko art for Amazing Fantasy #15 to the Library of Congress, which included Spider-Man's debut and the stories "The Bell-Ringer", "Man in the Mummy Case", and "There Are Martians Among Us".

 Continuation in 1995

 For decades, no attempts were made to relaunch the title or to continue it with an issue #16.
 However, in 1995, Marvel editor Danny Fingeroth decided a story gap existed between Amazing Fantasy #15 and The Amazing Spider-Man #1.
 In an attempt to fill that gap, Marvel published three Spider-Man flashback stories in Amazing Fantasy #16–18 (Dec.
-1995 – March 1996), each written by Kurt Busiek and painted chiefly by Paul Lee.
+1996 – March 1998), each written by Kurt Busiek and painted chiefly by Paul Lee.

 Volume 2

 The second volume of the series ran 20 issues (cover-dated Aug.
 2004 – June 2006).

 The first arc ran through (vol. 2) #1–6 and featured a new teenaged heroine, Araña.
 The second arc, in (vol. 2) #7–12, published after a short hiatus, featured a revamped, female version of the supervillain the Scorpion.
 A back-up feature in (vol. 2) #10–12 (Sept.-Nov.
 2005) starred the character Nina Price, the Vampire by Night, and (vol. 2) #13–14 (both Dec.
 2005) led with the modern-West feature "Vegas", backed up by "Captain Universe".
-In an attempt to replicate history, Marvel announced that the new issue #15 would introduce a new generation of heroes in a 48-page standalone issue, in the hopes that they would become as popular as Spider-Man.
-These heroes included Mastermind Excello, Blackjack, the Great Video, Monstro, the Heartbreak Kid, and Positron.
+In an attempt to replicate history, Marvel announced that the new issue #15 would introduce a new generation of heroes in a 48-page standalone issue.
+These heroes included Amadeus Cho, Blackjack, the Great Video, Monstro, the Heartbreak Kid, and Positron.
 The cover to #15 was a revamped version of the original Amazing Fantasy #15 cover, complete with Spider-Man swinging through a modern-day New York City, while the new heroes watch in awe in the background.

 The final arc, in (vol. 2) #16–20 (Feb.-June 2006), introduced Death's Head 3.0, a revamp of the Marvel UK character, written by the original version's creator, Simon Furman.
 Issues #18–19 contain two "Tales of the New Universe" stories as backup features, while #20 featured a Western backup, "Steamrider".

 Volume 3

-The third volume ran for five issues (cover dated September 2021 - February 2022).
+The third volume ran for five issues (cover dated September 2021 - February 2023).
 Written and drawn by Kaare Andrews, it follows numerous characters who wake up on a mysterious island with no memory of how they arrived.